STOKYS/country/README.md

 - Data reading from JSON files
 - Internet data efficient (nothing will be downloaded from the server until you request it / need it)
 - Nice and simple dark theme design
-- And probably like 100000 times better than anything anyone would be able to make about ancient greece
+- And probably like 100000 times better than anything anyone would be able to make about "ancient greece"
+- Full map of Germany, in 3d and 2d